XR - HAND LATERAL VIEW

 Why This Test

-• Pain or swelling in the hand
+• A visible deformity in the hand or fingers.

 Benefits